What is Data Annotation [2024 Updated] – Best Practices, Tools, Benefits, Challenges, Types & more

 Dataset Management

-The data annotation tool you intend to use must support the datasets you have in hand and let you import them into the software for labeling.
+The data annotation tool you intend to use must support the high-quality large datasets you have in hand and let you import them into the software for labeling.
 So, managing your datasets is the primary feature tools offer.
 Contemporary solutions offer features that let you import high volumes of data seamlessly, simultaneously letting you organize your datasets through actions like sort, filter, clone, merge and more.

 Once the input of your datasets is done, next is exporting them as usable files.
 The tool you use should let you save your datasets in the format you specify so you could feed them into your ML modles.